eth-sri/eth-sri.github.io/_blogposts/mnbab.md

 **Branching**

 The branch() method takes a problem instance and splits it into two subproblems.
-As a first step, it has to decide which unstable ReLU node will be split.
-Secondly, it will add an additional constraint, $<0$ and $\geq0$ respectively, on the input of the corresponding neuron to the resulting subproblems.
+This entails deciding which unstable ReLU node to split and adding additional constraints to both resulting subproblems enforcing $<0$ or $\geq0$, on the input of the split neuron.

 ![Alt Text](/assets/blog/mn-bab/split_constraints.png){: .blogpost-img80}

 {: .blogpost-caption}
 *The split constraints that are added to the generated subproblems.*

-Deciding which unstable node to split next should be done to minimize the total number of subproblems that need to be solved during the Branch-and-Bound process.
-As this quantity is not known during the Branch-and-Bound process, we need to use a proxy score to decide which unstable node to split.
+The choice of which node to split has a significant impact on how many subproblems we have to consider during the Branch-and-Bound process until we can proof a property.
+Therefore, we aim to choose a neuron that minimizes the total number of problems we have to consider, to this end, we define a proxy score trying to capture the bound improvement resulting from any particular split.
 Note that the optimal branching decision depends on the bounding method that is used, as different bounding methods might profit differently from additional constraints resulting from the split.

-Our bounding method relies on multi-neuron constraints, therefore we designed a proxy score that makes use of them called Active Constraint Score (ACS).
-ACS determines the sensitivity of the final optimization objective with respect to the multi-neuron constraints and then for each node computes the cumulative sensitivity of all constraints containing that node.
-The node to split is determined by taking the one with the highest Active Constraint Score.
+As our bounding method relies on multi-neuron constraints, we designed a proxy score that is specifically tailored to them, called the Active Constraint Score (ACS).
+ACS determines the sensitivity of the final optimization objective with respect to the multi-neuron constraints and then, for each node, computes the cumulative sensitivity of all constraints containing that node.
+We then split the node with the highest cumulative sensitivity.

-We further propose Cost Adjusted Branching (CAB) to scale these branching scores by the expected cost of performing a split.
-As intermediate bounds before the split layer do not have to be recomputed, it is computationally cheaper to split in later layers.
-As the ultimate metric of verification performance is total runtime, we propose to also consider the runtime aspect of branching decisions.
+We further propose Cost Adjusted Branching (CAB) to scale this branching score by the expected cost of performing a particular split.
+This cost can differ significantly, as only the intermediate bounds after the split layer have to be recomputed, making splits in later layers computationally cheaper.

-**Why use multi-neuron constraints?**
+### Why use multi-neuron constraints?

-The intuitive argument why multi-neuron constraints help verification performance is that the number of subproblems solved during Branch-and-Bound grows exponentially with the depth of the subproblem tree.
-A more precise bounding method that can verify subproblems earlier (at a smaller depth), can therefore save us exponentially many subproblems that we do not need to solve.
+Intuitively there is a trade-off between the number of subproblems that have to be considered and the precision of the bound computed on each of them.
+We observe that the number of considered subproblems increases exponentially with the depth of the Branch-and-Bound tree, while the increase in precision deminishes with depth.
+Using a more precise bounding method that can verify subproblems earlier (at a smaller depth), can therefore save us exponentially many subproblems that we do not need to solve.
+We thus propose to use a more precise but also computationally costly bounding methods based on multi-neuron constraints to improve verification performance.

-A second advantage of using multi-neuron constraints is that their benefit is more pronounced the more dependencies there are between neurons in the same layer.
+This benefit is more pronounced the larger the considered network and the more dependencies there are between neurons in the same layer.
-Most benchmarks in the field, for example [VNNComp](https://sites.google.com/view/vnn2021), consider networks that were specifically trained to be easily verifiable through adversarial or certified training.
-Such training methods, while facilitating easier verification, reduce the amount of intra-layer dependencies between neurons compared to normally trained networks (which is partly what makes them easier to verify).
-They also, however significantly hurt natural accuracy, making the resulting networks less interesting for practical applications.
-Therefore, if we want to verify networks with high natural accuracy (and more intra-layer dependencies), the benefits of multi-neuron constraints are even more pronounced.
+While most established benchmarks (e.g., from [VNNComp](https://sites.google.com/view/vnn2021)) are based on very small networks or use training methods designed for ease of verification at the cost of natural accuracy, to make their certification tractable, they are less representative of for practical applications.
+Therefore, we suggest to focus on larger, more challenging networks with higher natural accuracy (and more intra-layer dependencies) for the evaluation of the next generation of verifiers.
+There, the benefits of multi-neuron constraints are particularly pronounced, leading us to believe that they represent a promising direction.

 ### Experiments
-Here we present an ablation study of all individual components of MN-BaB.
-On the first 100 test images of the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset, we aim to prove that there is no adversarial example within an $l_\infty$ ball of radius $\epsilon=1/255$ around them.
-We report both the number of verified samples (within a timeout of 600 seconds), as well as the average runtime for verifying the samples.
+Here, we study the effect of MN-BaB's components in an ablation study on the first 100 test images of the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.
+We aim to prove that there is no adversarial example within an $l_\infty$ ball of radius $\epsilon=1/255$ and report the number of verified samples (within a timeout of 600 seconds) and the corresponding average runtime.
 We consider two networks of identical architecture that only differ in the strength of their adversarial training method.
 ResNet6-A is weakly regularized while ResNet6-B is more strongly regularized, i.e. employs stronger adversarial training.

 ![Alt Text](/assets/blog/mn-bab/ablation_study.png){: .blogpost-img80}